zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

 News
 ======
-- [02/2025] Congrats to Jiyan won 1st on Hindi and 2nd on Russian in SemEval 2025 Task 10!
+- [02/2025] Congrats to Jiyan won 1st in Hindi and 2nd in Russian on SemEval 2025 Task 10!
 - [02/2025] Congrats to Youzheng achieved 5th on Monolingual and 7th on Crosslingual tracks in SemEval 2025 Task 7!
 - [01/2025] Congrats to Xiaoman successfully gave an oral presentation at Multimedia Modelling 2025 in Naro, Japan!
 - [12/2024] One paper was accepted at the Engineering Application of Artificial Intelligence.